School Bans The Walking Dead Comic, Ensuring Students Flock To Read Them

 Thus, Ol’ Professor Nervous Nellie just ensured that students who would have never touched the comic will now seek it out in earnest.
 Ironically enough, banning works of literature create interest among younger readers, leading to more of them checking out the “offending” works from the library or goosing the books’ sales.
 For as long as there has been culture, there is the “culture war.”
 Usually supported by the overly religious, these campaigns almost never work.
 Take the example of the Second Coming comic, a story about Jesus Christ partnered with a superhero.
 Cancelled at DC after an “online petition” went viral, Ahoy Comics stepped in to rescue the series.
 Adding some sense of danger to works of literature creates just the kind of excitement to get kids interested in today’s streaming-media world.
 This group bans the Walking Dead comic, and students are sure to look for it elsewhere.

 No good banned book, even The Walking Dead comic, should go to waste, however.
 Instead of just trashing the graphic novels, Wallace High School donated them to the local public library.
 Of course, here’s the rub: their library is part of an interlibrary loan group that provides access to 500,000 titles, including those at the Wallace Public Library.
 This is a great asset for students in the rural district, because they can get their hands on physical copies of books they might not otherwise.
-Of course, this also means that they can likely get their hands on copies of The Walking Dead comic, to say nothing of other great banned books like Lady Chatterley’s Lover, The Diary of Anne Frank, and countless other titles that will corrupt the young, wholesome minds of these students with their frank depictions of life, sex, and violence.
+Of course, this also means that they can likely get their hands on copies of The Walking Dead comic (which has some of the best Image Comics characters), to say nothing of other great banned books like Lady Chatterley’s Lover, The Diary of Anne Frank, and countless other titles that will corrupt the young, wholesome minds of these students with their frank depictions of life, sex, and violence.

 The solution, according to the News Press, is that school administrators are thinking of instituting a “two library card system.”
 A better solution, we might suggest, is to just chill out.
 Perhaps banned books might have worked in days of yore, but if a child has a smartphone, they have access to the entirety of the internet.
 With a public wifi connection they are just a few clicks away from hardcore pornography, filmed acts of real violence, and everything else parents worry about.
 Of course, in reality, they are likely just sharing memes on Tumblr and taking filtered selfies to maintain their Snapchat streaks.
 There is plenty for parents and teachers to fear from the world, but almost none of it is found in artistic expressions.